 Lamb Ragù Pappardelle, Confit Lemon, Kalamata Olive & Espelette £14.
-You can really taste the hours of slow cooking in the dish, the deepest medley of flavour hits you with high hats if star anise.
-The dissolving qualities of the lamb hugs slithery pasta, it’s the kind of food you’d happily lock yourself in a room with.
+Another dish where you can really taste the hours of slow cooking – the sauce, infused with star anise was huge and had deepest medley of flavour.
+The dissolving qualities of the lamb hugs the slithery pasta, it’s the kind of food I don’t like sharing.
 This was favourite of the first courses followed closely by the pig’s head.

 Onto the mains

 Ibaiama Pork, Cooked in Salt Crust, Smoked Aubergine, Goats Curd & Zaatar £27.
-Those weeny aubergine’s sprinkled with Middle Eastern herbs contained so much flavour I could have eaten a whole plate of them.
-However, the succulent pork and lip smackingly good jus were real winners too.
+Conker sized aubergine’s were sprinkled with Middle Eastern herbs, they packed a punch, and were so moorish I could have eaten a whole plate of them.
+However, the succulent pork and everything besides made this dish a winner.

 Onto the deserts

 Banoffee, Nutmeg and Caramelised Pecans £9.
 This deconstructed banoffee pie was brilliantly whipped, bubbly yet rich.
-There were layers frozen banana underneath on a bed roasted malt and pecans with a pinch of salt to keep things steady.
+There were layers of frozen banana underneath, on a bed roasted malt and pecans with a pinch of flavour enhancing salt.

 Bitter Chocolate, Hazelnut Crumble, Smoked Bacon Ice Cream £8.
-It was akin to a very focused chocolate mousse and once you combine all the components in one bite it becomes a triumph.
-It was perhaps the best dessert of the night.
+A triumph and perhaps the best dessert of the night.